Developing novel statistical methodology for epidemiology and genetics

 Investigators in the Biostatistics Branch (BB) develop statistical methods and data resources to strengthen observational studies, intervention trials, and laboratory investigations of cancer.

-BB's research mission is to contribute to the understanding of cancer etiology and the improvement of public health through the development and application of quantitative methods.”
+The mission of branch is “to contribute to the understanding of cancer etiology and to improve public health through the development and application of quantitative methods.”

-BB offers opportunities for post-doctoral research in statistical methods for epidemiologic research, genetic epidemiology, and risk assessment, and for projects in analytic and descriptive epidemiology.
-Post-doctoral fellows also have an opportunity to collaborate on important epidemiologic studies, many of which include molecular and genetic components.
+Other areas include methods for genomic studies including GWAS analysis, somatic mutation analysis, and integrative tumor analysis.
+Postdoctoral fellows also have an opportunity to collaborate on important epidemiologic studies, many of which include molecular and genetic components.
 Meet our current BB fellows and learn about BB research training opportunities.